 We will ensure that parents/carers provide Windsor Kindergarten with sufficient information about their child's medical condition and any treatment or special care needed at school, before admission, and keep us informed of any new or changing needs.
 If there are any special religious and/or cultural beliefs which may affect any medical care that the pupil needs, particularly in the event of an emergency, we rely on parents/carers to inform us and confirm this in writing.
-If a child has been given medication (for example, calpol or ibuprofen) prior to attending nursery on any given day then the parent informs us verbally.
-If the child needs more medication of the same kind throughout the day then the parent has to come in to administer themselves.
+If a child has been given medication (for example, Calpol or ibuprofen) prior to attending nursery on any given day then the parent informs us verbally.
+If the child needs more medication of the same kind throughout the day, then the parent must come in to administer themselves.
 All information will be kept with the child's personal records.

 Where children are chronic sufferers of asthma, epilepsy, diabetes, allergies, or other serious conditions, we will only undertake such medication, if written instructions are received from your doctor with a covering note from you, and a Windsor Kindergarten Medication Record form is completed, signed and dated (form is available from the manager).
 Formal written permission will be obtained before a child starts with us.
-Additionally we are able to administer over the counter medication, or that is recommended by a pharmacist or nurse for accepted health reasons e.g. Piriton for allergies, cream to ease eczema etc. The same recording procedures will be followed for either type of medication.
-Formal written permission will be obtained before administer other administer other type of medication.
+Additionally, we can administer over-the-counter medication, or that is recommended by a pharmacist or nurse for accepted health reasons e.g., Piriton for allergies, cream to ease eczema etc. The same recording procedures will be followed for either type of medication.
+Formal written permission will be obtained before administering any medication.

-The Statutory Framework for the Early Years Foundation Stage recommends that children under the age of 16 should never be given medicines containing aspirin, unless specifically prescribed by a doctor.
+The Statutory Framework for the Early Years Foundation Stage recommends that children under the age of sixteen should never be given medicines containing aspirin, unless specifically prescribed by a doctor.
 As a setting we have decided not to administer antibiotics to children.